aroslanov/NestIt/README.md

 2. It replaces all footage instances with this new precomp

 ## Installation instructions:
+1. Download NestIt.jsx
-1. Use After Effects menu: File > Scripts > Install ScriptUI Panel
+2. Use After Effects menu: File > Scripts > Install ScriptUI Panel
-2. Restart After Effects
+3. Restart After Effects
-3. Find NestIt.jsx in Window menu
+4. Find NestIt.jsx in Window menu
-4. Panel should appear.
+5. Panel should appear.

 ## Usage:
 1. Select footage item